 Why grill king crab legs? it actually makes a lot more sense then boiling them, you don’t have to search for a large pot and there will be no fishy smells in your kitchen.
 It is also a very quick and easy process that gives you great results.
 In fact I have eaten many a crab leg in my day and the best ones that I have ever eaten have come off of our grill both king and snow crab.

-The prep work is nothing more than removing your crab legs from the package and rinsing them with cold water to remove the layer of ice on the outside of them.
+The prep work is nothing more than removing your crab legs from the package and rinsing them with cold water.
+This is to remove the layer of ice on the outside of them.
 Pictured above is a slightly over one pound package of Alaskan King Crab Legs that cost us just over $10.
 Then set aside on some paper towels for 5 minutes or pat them dry.
-There is no real need to defrost them but you can if you want just skip the first cooking step (instructions for de-frosting can be found at the end of this post).
+There is no real need to defrost them (see below for grilling de-frosted King Crab Legs).

 Be careful of the little spikes on the outside of the shells they can hurt.

 Grilling king crab legs is a two-step process, first we are thawing them and second is heating them.
 Remember the meat is already fully cooked.